Kaia15/cmu-smiling-face-project/README.md

 * Use `CompletableFuture` & Apply asynchronous functions `.runAsync(), .thenCompose()`:

-As soon as we retrieve the result from the previous step in the chained pipeline mentioned in (2), we release the limiter at the previous step immediately so it can allow new requests to proceed.
+As soon as we retrieve the result from the previous step in the chained pipeline mentioned in (2), we release the limiter at **that** previous step immediately so it can allow new requests to proceed.

 Checkpoint 1: